On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Introduction

 Two letters coincide: both words start with the letters $br$.
 This is not yet very conclusive.
 For example the words brag, bread, breast, bribe, bride, bring, broad, brute, all start with the letters $br$.
-Hence this method of alignment is not very powerful to help discriminate unrelated pairs of words across similar languages.
-A better solution consists in aligning the two words allowing for gaps whilst trying to obtain the maximum possible number of coinciding letters.
+Hence this method of alignment is not very powerful to help discriminating unrelated pairs of words across similar languages.
+A better solution consists in aligning the two words allowing for gaps while trying to obtain the maximum possible number of coinciding letters.
 With this method, the {\it optimal alignment} turns out to be:

 This time we get a sequence of four coinciding letters: $brer$.
 Note that $brer$ is a common subsequence of $X$ and $Y$.
 This means that the word $brer$ can be obtained from both $X$ as well as from $Y$ by only deleting letters.
-It turns out that $brer$ is the Longest Common Subsequence (LCS) of $X$ and $Y$.
-(This means that $brer$ is the longest sequence which is a subsequence of both $X$ and $Y$.)
+It turns out that $brer$ is the LCS of $X$ and $Y$.
 A further improvement consists in also allowing the alignment of similar letters.
-For example, give a score of one for identical letter, but a score of $0.5$ when the letters are only similar.
+For example, to give a score of one for identical letters, but a score of $1/2$ when the letters are only similar.
 Assuming that $t$ and $d$ are similar, and that so are $o$ and $u$, we find the following optimal alignment:

-The score of the above alignment is $4+2(0.5)=5$, since four identical letters are aligned as well as two similar ones.
+The score of the above alignment is $4+2(1/2)=5$, since four identical letters are aligned as well as two similar ones.
 The score of the alignment \eqref{optalign} can be written as:

 where $s(x,y)$ denotes the score obtained by aligning the letter $x$ with the letter $y$.
 Sometimes a gap penalty is also in use.
 Note that the length of the LCS is equal to the optimal alignment score when the substitution matrix $s$ is taken to be the identity matrix and that a zero gap penalty is in force.
-Summarizing: the total score of an alignment is the sum of terms for each aligned pair of residues, plus a usually negative term for each gap, the so-called gap penalty.}